SCOPE OF THIS CHAPTER

 The allocated social worker should also contact the Designated Nurse for LAC to arrange a Health Care Assessment before the placement or, if not reasonably practicable before the first Looked After Review (i.e. within 20 working days of the placement) so that the completion of a Health Care Plan is in time for the child's first Looked After Review.
 See LAC Health Care Assessments and Plans Procedure.

 In addition, the allocated social worker should inform the carer of any current medication the child is taking, and ensure that a supply of medication is provided in a clearly labelled bottle with the child's name, required dosage and the time the medication is to be given.
 Any known allergies should be shared too so that the carers are fully aware of any needs.

 The social worker should also liaise with the Designated Teacher and the Virtual School so that a Personal Education Plan (PEP) can be completed as part of the Care Plan before the child becomes looked after (or within 10 working days in the case of an emergency placement) and be available in time for the first Looked After Review.
-See Education of Looked After Children Procedure.
+See Education of Looked After and Previously Looked After Children Procedure.

 The allocated social worker must provide the child and parents with written information about the placement.

 The child and parents must also be provided with information about the complaints process and the availability of advocates.

 Any changes in a child's legal status as a result of court proceedings must be recorded on the child's electronic record and all key professionals working with the family to be notified.